 We found a spot overlooking the Buttes and had it all to ourselves.
 Looking back from where I was taking some photos, I could not help but chuckle.
 It looked like a Chevy truck commercial!
 (Except I doubt Chevy used circa-1999 S-10 pickups in their new ads!!! )

 The sunset from our campsite was amazing.
 Seeing the sun set over the expansive plains with the distant Rockies forming a backdrop?
 Well…I’ll let the photo say it all:

 The night sky was amazing as well.
 Gazing up from our sleeping bags, the Milky Way painted a streak across the sky.

 And the sunrise from our truck bivy?
 I’ll let the photo say it all again….

-The Former Wife and I had a leisurely morning as we made breakfast and packed up.
+a past partner and I had a leisurely morning as we made breakfast and packed up.
 We enjoyed our time in the Grassland.